publicissapient-france/xke-vimtastic/README.md

 vim .vimrc
 ```

-First comes the plugins, there are hundreds of plugins available from Github...
+First comes the plugins which we let `Vundle` manage, there are lots of plugins available on Github and `Vundle` makes it easy to install new ones.

 We set the `mapleader` to `,`.
 The `mapleader` is used for distinguishing commands from each other as we will see later.
 This is set to `\` by default.
 We then make the `\` map to `,` to give us the option to do both.